Click here to get your books in front of millions of readers. Then follow these steps:

 Currently, Apple accepts audiobook files and metadata from approved partners.
-You can view a list of approved partners here.
+View a list of approved partners.

-You can offer and sell audiobooks on Apple Books in the following regions and territories:
+You can offer and sell audiobooks on Apple Books in the following countries:

 Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Japan, Luxembourg, Netherlands, New Zealand, Norway, Portugal, Spain, Sweden, Switzerland, United Kingdom, United States